Kingston Giving

 Key Takeaways for Grant Writers

-- Equity Champions First: Applications clearly aligned with their four priority equity groups (racial equity, disability, LGBT+, poverty/homelessness) will be strongest.
+- Equity Champions First: Applications clearly aligned with their priority equity groups (racial equity, disability, LGBT+, poverty/homelessness) will be strongest.
 Don't just mention these groups - demonstrate how your work addresses barriers they face.

 - Monthly Opportunities: With rolling applications decided monthly, you can reapply relatively quickly if unsuccessful.
 This is a funder worth building a relationship with over time.